MarcusNEU/INFO7390_2018Spring/FinalProject/Model Design/README.md

  Then the same things as we did for benchmark: iteration for optimal undersampling proportions.
 Finally we get results of optimal proportion and min loss of each model.

  We compare the performance of benchmark and the models after feature engineering.
-Then we pass the better one to the next part ---- feature selection.
+Then we pass the better one to do feature selection.

 ## Feature Selection